(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 It is a way of thinking that is foreign to most of us, but even Arestovych, who was from Ukraine's military intelligence, had already previously spoken very positively about using such a play.
 He was impressed with ISIS (ISIL), which has “some of the wisest and most successful commanders around.
 Everything is thought through in detail, including the degree of cruelty: cruelty as a play – it's inhuman," he says, "but it's at a very high level, a wise strategy", and Arestovych continues: "terrorism, medieval cruelty, burning of people, to shoot and cut off their heads.
 It is certainly a network for the future.”

-This is the thinking found in the Ukrainian security services, especially on the radical right with people from the Azov Battalion, and hundreds of ISIS fighters who used these methods in Syria came from Central Asia and the Caucasus and then went on to Ukraine.
+This is a mindset found in the Ukrainian security services, especially on the radical right with people from Azov Battalion, and hundreds of ISIS fighters who used these methods in Syria came from Central Asia and the Caucasus and then went on to Ukraine.

 The events in Butsja now appear in this context as a preparation for Boris Johnson's trip.
 They could convince everyone of the "cruelty of the Russians", and thus Boris Johnson succeeded in preventing a peace agreement between Ukraine and Russia, while we allow ourselves to be seduced by a play that was well directed.